 After spending around 3 nights here, we got to try quite a few of the restaurants for lunch and dinner and I promise you, there are some gems you’ve gotta visit.

 Now, in my opinion, the best restaurant you have to try is Treadwell Cuisine at 114 Queen Street – it’s so delicious!
 The whole concept behind the restaurant is to work with local producers to provide fresh and seasonal menus every week.
 The same goes for their wine menu… the wine is grown, picked and eventually poured (into my greedy glass) from the Niagara region itself.

 Once you’re there, make sure to try their pan-seared scallops and capers, I swear I could eat this all day!

 10.)
 Explore the little boutiques

 Niagara-on-the-Lake is one of those towns that’s filled with little boutiques and places to shop.
-To be honest, I’m not usually a shopper when on holidays but these shops were so cute.
+To be honest, I’m not usually a shopper when on holiday but these shops were so cute.
 You’ll see what I mean when you arrive.
-I found confectionary shops selling the biggest toffee apples, a whole shop dedicated to Christmas (no Grinches allowed). 🤣
+I found confectionery shops selling the biggest toffee apples, a whole shop dedicated to Christmas (no Grinches allowed).